artetom/artetom.github.io/README.md

 Curvilinear Condensed Matter: Fundamentals and Applications, June 24-26, Online Seminar (2021)
-- Artem V. Tomilp, Oleksandr V. Pylypovskyi, Kostiantyn V. Yershov, and Denis D. Sheka, “Parallel computing of elastic magnetic systems at the nanoscale”, Proceedings of the Sixth International Conference on High Performance Computing, November 6-7, Kyiv, Ukraine
+- Artem V. Tomilp, Oleksandr V. Pylypovskyi, Kostiantyn V. Yershov, and Denis D. Sheka, “Simulation of 3D spin chains with geometry-driven anisotropy ”, Proceedings of the XVIII International Young Scientists Conference On Applied Physics, March 24-27, Kyiv, Ukraine (2018)
 - Artem V. Tomilo, Yuriy S. Bilogorodsky, “Using of crowdsourcing technology combined with an ant algorithm to find optimal routes by rail”, Proceedings of All-Ukrainian Research Paper Defense Competition of the Junior Academy of Sciences, April 25-28, Kyiv, Ukraine